Article updated 2018

 Let’s start with a little background info, and talk about how the NCLEX works on a technical level.
 We now live in a digital age, and the old-fashioned days of paper and pencil are gone now many tests have transitioned to computer adaptive testing (CAT).
 You may be asking yourself, so what?
 Why should we care?
 Are there any advantages?

 Absolutely!
 For starters, the tests are much shorter and faster now.
 With the old NCLEX written test, you would have to answer every single question on the exam.
 With the new NCLEX that uses CAT, the computer is able to accurately determine your performance to a near certainty without making you take all of the questions in the testing bank.
 It’s awesome!

 Computerized grading is also 100% accurate… and fast!
 In just a few days you can have your final results, compared to the months it took during the dark ages.

 What does that mean?
 Basically, the computer has determined your performance average and has predicted that you will get the same results if you stop now or stop after 100 more questions.
-If your performance is at or above the passing cutoff line, then you passed.
+If your performance is at or above the passing threshold or cutoff line, then you passed.
 If it lies below it, you failed.

 Maybe… it depends

 If you have been drawn out until the last question, it can mean one of two things.
 Either the computer has not yet accurately predicted your testing level, or it has, but you’re so close to the cutoff line that it wants to give you a little more room to improve.

 In the first case, maybe you have answered all of the questions so erratically that you’ve simply confused the computer.
 In this case, regardless of if you answer the last question correctly, you could pass or fail the NCLEX depending on your total score and the weight of each question (i.e. fancy computer maths).